stat545ubc-2021/jmukiri_mda_1/Mda_1/README.md

 # Mini Data Analysis

 ## Overview
-This is a mini data analysis project for UBC course *[STAT 545A](https://stat545.stat.ubc.ca/syllabus-545a/)*.
+This is a mini data analysis series project for UBC course *[STAT 545A](https://stat545.stat.ubc.ca/syllabus-545a/)*.

-The objective is to learn how to work with data, cleaning it using key R functions; `tidyverse` & `ggplot2` together with data from`datateachr`.
+The objective is to learn how to work with data, cleaning,vizualizing, modelling and saving data using key R functions; `tidyverse` & `ggplot2` together with data from`datateachr`.

+This was a series of 3 analysis which constituted of:

-- [x] Mini data analysis 1
+- [x] Mini data analysis 1: wriing and exploring a data set.
   * Choose favorite data set
   * Explore chosen data set`
   * Write research questions